Traditional Exterior Paint Colors

 To keep it simple for you, we’re going to go over 6 of the most popular rustic exterior paint colors you can consider for your home to keep it looking traditional and, well, rustic.

-Taupe is best explained as a combination of brown, grey, and white.
-It’s on the lighter side so you don’t have to worry about the brown being too dark or dreary.
+Colors like Sherin Williams Aggreable Gray paint colors have qualities of gray and brown.
+It’s on the lighter side, so you don’t have to worry about the brown being too dark or dreary.

-Keeping a neutral like taupe for your main exterior paint color will allow for accent colors options (like for doors, windows, etc) to really pop.
-It will also allow for the more rustic surroundings, environment, or landscaping to shine instead of a bright paint color overpowering the natural rustic beauty.
+Keeping neutral or rustic exterior paint colors will allow for accent color options like doors and windows to pop.
+It will also allow more natural elements, such as landscaping, to shine instead of a bright paint color overpowering the natural beauty.

-Taupe is a great neutral for those looking for something traditional, but not something as overdone as white.
-Whites can also look a bit too traditional and not rustic enough, which is why the browns and greys within taupe make it the perfect balance between the two.
+Taupe is a great neutral for those looking for something traditional but not something as overdone as white.
+Whites are bright and often understated.
+Light browns and greys within the taupe family make for a harmonious balance.

 2. Sage Green